thecosignstudio/process/_chapters/05-chapter-natalia.md

 | Don’t forget about the project timeline and task deadlines.
 "%}

-4. Be a team player and work to deliver the business objectives.

-{% include dosndonts.html dos="
-Be responsive and helpful: if a team member asks you for urgent feedback, give it a high priority.
+{% include dosndonts.html introduction="4.
+Be a team player and work to deliver the business objectives." dos=" Be responsive and helpful: if a team member asks you for urgent feedback, give it a high priority.
 | Solve conflicts and misunderstandings within the team quickly: personal conflicts have a tendency to escalate.
 " donts="